CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Abstract

 \section{Abstract}

-Diffusion large language models (dLLMs) generate text through iterative denoising steps, achieving parallel decoding by denoising only high-confidence positions at each step.
-However, existing approaches often repetitively remask tokens due to initially low confidence scores, leading to redundant iterations and limiting overall acceleration.
-Through the analysis of dLLM decoding traces, we observe that the model often determines the final prediction for a token several steps before the decoding step.
-To leverage this historical information and avoid redundant steps, we introduce the concept of \textbf{Trace Credit}, which quantifies each token's convergence potential by accumulating historical logits.
-Furthermore, we propose \textbf{CreditDecoding}, a \textit{training-free} parallel decoding algorithm that accelerates the confidence convergence of correct but underconfident tokens by fusing current logits with Trace Credit.
-This process significantly reduces redundant iterations and enhances decoding robustness.
-On eight benchmarks, CreditDecoding achieves a 5.48× speedup and a 0.48 performance improvement over LLaDA-8B-Ins, and a 4.11× speedup with a 0.15 performance improvement over LLaDA-MoE-Ins.
-Importantly, CreditDecoding scales effectively to long sequences and is orthogonal to mainstream inference optimizations, making it a readily integrable and versatile solution.
+Diffusion large language models (dLLMs) generate text through iterative denoising.
+In commonly adopted parallel decoding schemes, each step confirms only high-confidence positions while remasking the others.
+By analyzing dLLM denoising traces, we uncover a key inefficiency: models often predict the correct target token several steps before its confidence becomes high enough to be decoded.
+This gap between early prediction and late decoding forces repeated remasking of already-correct tokens, causing redundant iterations and limiting acceleration.
+To exploit this temporal redundancy, we introduce \emph{Trace Credit} to quantify a token's decoding potential by accumulating historical evidence.
+Building on this, we propose \textbf{CreditDecoding}, a \textit{training-free} parallel decoding method that fuses Trace Credit with current logits to boost the confidence of correct but underconfident tokens, thereby accelerating denoising and improving robustness.
+On eight benchmarks, CreditDecoding achieves up to 5.48$\times$ speedup with +0.48 accuracy on LLaDA-8B-Instruct, and consistently improves performance across diverse dLLM architectures and parameter scales.
+It further scales to long contexts and remains orthogonal to mainstream inference optimizations, making it a practical and applicable solution.